Disclosure: Some posts may contain affiliate links or are promotional articles. I only endorse brands that I trust.

 My Teenage years; being self conscientious is normal

 When I got to my teens, I became very body conscious.
-I hated the way I looked and who I was.
+I hated the way I looked.

 I thought if I could change my body people would like me, crazy right?